Birds, Birds, and More Birds

-Tweedsmuir Park Lodge is at the centre of a transition zone from a wet coastal climate to a drier interior climate.
-To the west are the fjords and rainforests and to the east is the dry Chilcotin Plateau and ranch country.
+Tweedsmuir Park Lodge is situated where 3 "eco-zones" overlap, from a wet coastal climate to a drier interior climate.
+To the west are the fjords and rainforests (the Pacific Maritime and Pacific Marine Eco-Zones) and to the east is the drier Chilcotin Plateau and ranch country (the Montane Cordillera Eco-Zone).
 To the north and south are the Coast Range Mountains.

 At the lodge itself you will see bald eagles while sitting on the deck and eagle nests along the banks of the Atnarko River.
 There are also lots of hummingbirds that buzz around at high speed and compete for access to the feeders.

-In addition to all these birds there is the added highlights of fantastic scenery and the possibility you will see other wildlife such as grizzly bears, black bears, mountain goats, deer, and moose.
+In addition to all these birds, there are the added highlights of fantastic scenery and the possibility you will see other wildlife such as grizzly bears, black bears, mountain goats, deer, and moose.

-To get the most out of birding at Tweedsmuir Park Lodge we recommend coming for several days and going with a guide.
+To get the most out of birding at Tweedsmuir Park Lodge, we recommend booking a Private package to get the best viewing opportunities.